pietraferreira/quartz/content/notes/university/year3/cs3072/cs3072-synopsis.md

 The primary issue is the complexity of Rust's ownership and borrowing system, which often needs mental tracking of events and state changes.
 This can negatively impact the learning process and slow down the development.

 To address this problem, I aim to introduce a visualisation tool.
 The tool will be designed to visually depict ownership and borrowing events within Rust code.
 By integrating these visualisations, I aim to make the static events and their impact more obvious and tangible for learners.
-Therefore, the objective is to enhance the learning experience for students (developers), by providing them with a resource that accelerates their understanding of this powerful programming language.
+Therefore, the objective is to enhance the learning experience for developers, by providing them with a resource that accelerates their understanding of this powerful programming language.

 ---
 # Aims and Objectives